lincot/solana-tools/README.md

 <img src="doc/entangle.avif" alt="Entangle" style="width:100%;"/>

-# Collection of utilities to send transactions to Solana
+# Solana Tools.
+Streamlining Transactions and Event Monitoring

 This project provides a set of tools and utilities to facilitate the creation, management, and execution of transactions on the Solana blockchain.
 It includes two main components: